nasserdr/digiRhythm/README.md

 **TO DO CORE FUNCTIONALITIES:**

 -   [x] Create a function that read Icetag data stored in a CSV file.
--   [x] Add the import_raw_icetage_data as an example to the README file.
+-   [x] Add the import\_raw\_icetage\_data as an example to the README file.
 -   [x] Create a function that computes the degree of functional coupling.
 -   [x] Add the the dfc as an example to the README file.
--   [ ] Create a function that computes the diurnality index.
+-   [x] Create a function that computes the diurnality index.
--   [ ] Add the the dfc as an example to the README file.
+-   [x] Add the the dfc as an example to the README file.
+-   [ ] Add a function that fills NA values in the activity data set.
+-   [ ] Add a function that creates a histogram for the significant and harmonic frequencies within the DFC (Patricia’s case).

 **TO DO - VISUALIZATION FUNCTIONS:**